cbogart/discoursedb-io-github/README.md

-# First DiscourseDB Workshop
+# Github Import Module
-This project contains sample code and slides from the first DiscourseDB Workshop (HackDay) on Jan 8, 2016
+This project imports github data into DiscourseDB